Robert Ritter von Greim: Berlin, April 1945

 On 28 April, Hitler ordered Ritter von Greim to leave Berlin and had Reitsch fly him to Plön, so that he could arrest Heinrich Himmler on the charge of treason.
-That night, the two left Berlin, taking off from the Tiergarten air strip in a small Arado Ar 96 aircraft.
-Soldiers of the Soviet 3rd Shock Army feared they had just seen Hitler escape.
+That night, the two left Berlin, evading Soviet 3rd Shock Army troops as they took off from the makeshift airstrip in a small Arado Ar 96.
 In a post-war interview, Reitsch said, "It was the blackest day when we could not die at our Führer's side."

 Death

 On 8 May, the same day as the surrender of Germany, Greim was captured by American troops in Austria.
 His initial statement to his captors was reportedly "I am the head of the Luftwaffe, but I have no Luftwaffe".
 Greim committed suicide in prison in Salzburg on 24 May.